 Uses: Butternut squash is a fruit that can be roasted, toasted, puréed for soups, or mashed and used in casseroles, breads, and muffins.
 It is often substituted for pumpkin.

-Hubbard squash has a tear-drop shape and is rather unusual looking, commonly with bluish-grey or green skin, but can also be golden.
+Description: The distinctive tear-drop shape of a Hubbard is rather unusual looking.
+They are commonly found with bluish-grey or green skin, but can also be golden.

 Nutrition: It is a good source of Thiamin, Vitamin B6 and Magnesium, and a very good source of Vitamin A, Vitamin C, Potassium and Manganese.